Muhand/myVoiceWebsite/README.md

     2. Add a connection name, anything you want.
     3. For hostname put '192.168.33.10' (without quotes) or if you have changed it in Vagrantfile then match it.
     4. Port leave it as is 3306
-    5. For username put 'pt_dev' (without quotes) or any username you specified in config.json.
+    5. For username put 'mv_dev' (without quotes) or any username you specified in config.json.
     6. Click on 'Store in Vault ...' for password and enter '123456' (without quotes) or any password you specified in config.json.
     7. Press on 'Test Connection', if everything went okay then you should see this
     ![Alt text](https://s11.postimg.org/fbwwqcg5v/mysql_3.png "Successful Connection")